 Magnetic Resonance Angiography (MRA)

-MRA can help identify proximal occlusions, but it is limited as a diagnostic test by not being available at all hospitals and times of day and also being a lengthy test which could delay surgical intervention.
+MRA can help identify proximal occlusions, but it is limited as a diagnostic test by not being available at all hospitals and all times of day as well as being a lengthy test which could delay surgical intervention.

-The ultimate management of acute mesenteric ischemia is challenging and ever changing.
+The ultimate management of acute mesenteric ischemia is challenging, ever-changing and diverse.
 Treatment can range from non-operative management with medications, intravascular thrombolytics, percutaneous angioplasty, operative revascularization, resection of bowel, or a combination of therapies.
 The treatment for each patient must be individualized depending on the patient's state of health, cause of ischemia, and resources that are available.
 Listed below are the treatments based on the four etiologies of mesenteric ischemia.

 The treatment of choice for mesenteric artery embolus is embolectomy and bowel visualization to assess for signs of necrosis.
-Percutaneous treatment with thrombolytics directly infused into the artery containing the embolus during angiography is another option being considered for patients who do not have peritoneal signs or are non-operative candidates.
-The drawback is that bowel viability generally assessed during laporatomy cannot be done.
-In addition, contraindications to thrombolytics include recent surgery or GI bleed, recent stroke, and peritoneal signs indicating bowel infarction.
+Percutaneous treatment with thrombolytics directly infused into the artery containing the embolism during angiography is another option for patients who do not have peritoneal signs or are non-operative candidates.
+The drawback is that bowel viability generally assessed during laparotomy cannot be done.
+In addition, contraindications to thrombolytics including recent surgery or GI bleed, recent stroke, and peritoneal signs indicating bowel infarction must be considered.

-If operative management is decided, revascularization is done first so that any ischemic-looking bowel can recover with the return of blood flow.
+If operative management is decided, revascularization is done first so that ischemic-looking bowel can recover with the return of blood flow.
 Once blood flow is reestablished, any bowel that remains infarcted and necrotic is then resected.
-Surgeons will do “second look” procedures 24-48 hours later if the viability of a section of bowel was in question during the first surgery.
+A “second look” procedure 24-48 hours later may be done if the viability of a section of bowel was in question during the first surgery.

 Mesenteric Artery Thrombosis

 In this etiology, heparin should be started as soon as the diagnosis is made and prior to surgery.
-The corrective operative measures for mesenteric artery thrombus are the same as for mesenteric artery embolus.
-For non-operative candidates, percutaneous transluminal angioplasty is done.
+The corrective operative measures for mesenteric artery thrombus are the same as for mesenteric artery embolism.
+For non-operative candidates, percutaneous transluminal angioplasty with stenting is an option.
 In patients with chronic mesenteric ischemia and mesenteric artery thrombosis, there has been complete resolution of symptoms after intervention.

 Mesenteric Vein Thrombosis